Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 How do I complete the jurisprudence learning modules?

-You can access all modules by logging in to your CRNM Profile and clicking the “jurisprudence learning module” button on the right-hand side of your profile.
+You can access all modules by logging in to your CRNM Profile and clicking the “jurisprudence” button on the left-hand side of your profile.
 Click here for more information about jurisprudence.

 How do I know if I was selected for the CCP review?